 Physical Therapy

-Individual PT programmes for cerebral palsy, post-TBI rehabilitation, genetic disorders, orthopaedic conditions.
-A four-therapist team in Huizhou.
+Individual PT programmes for cerebral palsy, post-TBI sequelae, genetic disorders and orthopaedic conditions in Huizhou.

 How the procedure works

 Physical therapy (PT) is the foundation of rehabilitation for paediatric motor impairments.
 It is applied for motor development delay, nervous-system disorders (cerebral palsy, post-TBI), musculoskeletal disorders (scoliosis, torticollis, post-fracture rehabilitation), genetic conditions (Down syndrome, SMA, muscular dystrophies) and foot deformities.
 In Huizhou the PT programme is individualised by age, diagnosis and current condition.
 The toolkit covers therapeutic gymnastics, gentle manual therapy techniques, several massage modalities, assistive devices (orthoses, walkers, crutches) and play therapy to sustain motivation.
-The PT group in Huizhou is led by Liu Jing (刘晶), a specialist in orthopaedic rehabilitation and certified foot-and-ankle therapist.
-The team includes Guo Jinpeng (郭金鹏), a Guangdong Medical College graduate, and physiotherapists Wang Haiyang (王海洋) and Ning Zhiyun (宁志云), focused on cerebral palsy and developmental delay.
+The specific set of techniques is selected to fit the child's individual profile — age, diagnosis, current condition and rehabilitation goals.

 Motor assessment

-The therapist evaluates muscle tone, joint range of motion, gait patterns and posture using standardised scales — GMFCS and MACS.
+Muscle tone, joint range of motion, gait patterns and posture are evaluated using standardised scales — GMFCS and MACS.

 Training